microsoft/hlsl-specs/proposals/0014-wave-size-range.md

  ensure that the following shader range, preferred value, and platform range combinations are accepted and use the preferred value:

-* The the preferred value and shader maximum is equal to the current platform range value and the shader minimum is one power of two less than the platform minimum.
+* The  preferred value and shader maximum is equal to the current platform range value and the shader minimum is one power of two less than the platform minimum.
-* The the preferred value and shader minimum is equal to the current platform range value and the shader maximum is one power of two more than the platform maximum.
+* The preferred value and shader minimum is equal to the current platform range value and the shader maximum is one power of two more than the platform maximum.
 * The shader range is the full 4-128 and the preferred value is the current